U.S. Route 66 in Kansas: Structures

-A restored Kan-O-Tex Service Station on Main Street in Galena was re-opened in 2007 as a roadside diner and souvenir shop called 'Four Women on the Route', and then under newer ownership, was renamed to 'Cars on the Route'.
+A restored Kan-O-Tex Service Station on Main Street in Galena was re-opened in 2007 as a roadside diner and souvenir shop called "Four Women on the Route", later renamed "Cars on the Route" by new owners.
 It sits in front of the former location of the Banks Hotel which was demolished in 1950s.

-Sitting to the north of the station is the historic 'bordello' which currently is an antique store.
-It was first designated to be a bed and breakfast before becoming an antique shop.
+Sitting to the north of the station is the historic "bordello" which currently is a private residence.
 Located west across the street from the station is the Smith & Moeller Building (built in 1896) as a lumber and building supply house.
 In 1932, it became the Front Street Garage selling tires and Phillips 66 gas, later selling White Rose gasoline.

-Buildings and structures on the National Register of Historic Places in Kansas include the Baxter Springs Independent Oil and Gas Service Station (now a tourist information site for US-66 in Kansas), the Brush Creek Bridge, and the Williams' Store in Riverton.
+Buildings and structures on the National Register of Historic Places in Kansas include the Baxter Springs Independent Oil and Gas Service Station (now a tourist information site for US 66 in Kansas), the Brush Creek Bridge, and the Williams' Store in Riverton.
 A 1.2 mi section of the road between the Missouri state line and Galena is listed on the National Register as the Kansas Route 66 Historic District—East Galena.
 In addition to the roadway, the district includes seven box culverts, a triple box culvert, and the Galena Viaduct.
-Although the roadway and all the structures were built during 1922-23, about three years before Route 66 was designated as a federal highway, it was deemed that "as a group these elements, together with their setting, form a cultural landscape that clearly conveys the historic feeling of Route 66."
+Although the roadway and all the structures were built during 1922–23, about three years before Route 66 was designated as a federal highway, it was deemed that "as a group these elements, together with their setting, form a cultural landscape that clearly conveys the historic feeling of Route 66."

-While buildings and structures on this section of US-66 in its 1950s heyday included five major trucking companies, a series of motels and tourist courts (Sunbeam Tourist Camp, Camp Joy, Baxter Court Cabins, Satterlee’s Tourist Cabins, Capistrano Motel) alongside restaurants, roadhouses, filling stations, souvenir stands and commercial stores, by 2002 almost all of the tourist lodging had been demolished.
+While buildings and structures on this section of US 66 in its 1950s heyday included five major trucking companies, a series of motels and tourist courts (Sunbeam Tourist Camp, Camp Joy, Baxter Court Cabins, Satterlee's Tourist Cabins, Capistrano Motel) alongside restaurants, roadhouses, filling stations, souvenir stands and commercial stores, by 2002 almost all of the tourist lodging had been demolished.
 Only a portion of the former Satterlee's remains; it had been converted to storage space.
-Food service establishments fared somewhat better by relying on a strong local clientele after I-44 bypassed the state in 1961, but ultimately lead and zinc mine closures in the Tri-State district plus the diversion of US-66 traffic by I-44 led to the closure of many local Cherokee County businesses.
+Food service establishments fared somewhat better by relying on a strong local clientele after I-44 bypassed the state in 1961, but ultimately lead and zinc mine closures in the Tri-State district plus the diversion of US 66 traffic by I-44 led to the closure of many local Cherokee County businesses.